-- Invest in the renovation of former public housing scattered site homes with the intention to increase access to affordable housing for families in our community; - Cover the cost of high school diploma attainment for the 10 participants we are proposing to serve through this program and; - Provide entry level credentials aimed at assisting participants' endeavors in entering the construction industry or other high-paying trades associated with construction or building maintenance.
+- Cover the start-up costs associated with the 5 participants we are proposing to serve through the Small Business Opportunity Program; - Cover expenses associated with operating a Workforce Development Center and; - Provide H.S. diplomas and entry level credentials aimed at assisting participants' endeavors in entering the construction industry or other high-paying trades associated with construction or building maintenance.